tgrecojr/goldfinch/README.md

 ## Features

-- **List all keys**: Display all keys across all specified secrets
+- **List all keys**: Display all keys across all secrets in your AWS account
 - **Get by exact key name**: Retrieve a specific key's value from any secret
 - **Search**: Find keys matching a substring pattern across all secrets
-- **Multiple secrets**: Work with one or more AWS secrets simultaneously
+- **Automatic discovery**: Automatically searches all AWS secrets in your account
 - **Flexible output**: JSON format (default) or plain text
 - **Read-only**: Safe operations with no ability to modify or create secrets
-- **Flexible configuration**: Specify target secrets via CLI argument or environment variable

 ## How it Works

-Goldfinch can target one or more AWS Secrets that contain JSON key-value pairs.
-When multiple secrets are specified, their key-value pairs are merged together.
-The commands operate on the combined keys and values from all secrets.
+Goldfinch automatically discovers and reads all AWS Secrets Manager secrets in your AWS account that contain JSON key-value pairs.
+The key-value pairs from all secrets are merged together, and commands operate on the combined keys and values.

-For example, if you have two secrets:
+For example, if you have two secrets in your account:

 **Secret 1: `my-app-config`**
 ```json